IoTDATALab/RTCoInfer/README.md

 modify the item "dataset_dir:" to your dataset

 ```
-*Train the model without compression and get a initiation.pt
+*Train the model without compression and get a initialization_model.pt
 ```
 python train_only_one.py app:apps/train_only_one.yml